JoshWilbur/EnviroPi/README.md

 As stated above, this is a continuation of an existing project.
 The code is modified to fix some bugs but the overall structure is similar.
 A library, authored by Gavin Lyons, was used to interface with the TFT display.

 # Future Work
 Currently, the device only uses one sensor.
 Additional sensors to capture more environmental statistics will be added eventually.
 A 3D printed case and PCB for the components will be made once more improvements are done.
+Graphing will be added to show trends in readings.